openshift-assisted/openshift-assisted-ui/packages/integration-tests/README.md

 The project defines two ways to run the tests:

-`integration-tests:run`: Runs the tests within headless mode Cypress `integration-tests:open`: Opens Cypress and lets you select which tests to run
+`integration-tests:run`: Runs the tests within headless mode Cypress `integration-tests:open`: Opens the Cypress UI and lets you select which tests to run

 # Linting